 Abortion is still legal in North Carolina.

 While other states have trigger laws, or laws that have gone into effect now that Roe v.
 Wade is overturned, abortion will remain legal in NC unless the state legislature or a federal court takes action.
 Protecting abortion access will come down to advocacy on the state level.
-If anti-abortion politicians can regain a supermajority in the General Assembly this November, Governor Cooper will not be able to stop them from passing abortion restrictions.
-The future of abortion access in NC is on the line in 2022.
+The margins are razor-thin in the General Assembly, and anti-abortion legislators could try and pass bills restricting abortion and override Governor Cooper's veto.
+We can't let that happen.
+The future of abortion access in NC is on the line in 2023.

 During this tumultuous time, you may be wondering how this will impact your current or future abortion access.
 You may also be wondering how you can get involved with reproductive advocacy and help protect abortion access in our state.
 This guide is a comprehensive collection of information, resources, and action items for abortion in NC.
 Whether you need an abortion now, you’re planning for your future, or you want to support the movement, this guide has you covered.